mori-assereto/DataAlchemy/README.md

-# ✨ DataAlchemy Repository ✨
+# ✨ Mori DataAlchemy Repository ✨

-Welcome to the DataAlchemy repository! 🎉
+Welcome to my DataAlchemy repository! 🎉
 This is a collection of projects and code related to data science, analytics, and data engineering.
 Here, you'll find projects implemented in R, Python, and DBT (Data Build Tool). 💻

 ## Project Directory 📂